bakytov7/OOP-Project/SnakeFX-master/SnakeFX-master/README.md

-# Snake Game using JavaFX
+# Snake Game in JavaFX
 This is a clone of the old mobile phone game "Snake".
 It was created as an example project to learn *JavaFX*.